02 March 2022

 - If you are less than 9 weeks pregnant, you can have an early medical abortion at the IFPA.
 This is sometimes called the abortion pill.
 You will need to have two consultations with a three-day wait in between them.
 This waiting period is required by law.

-- If you are between 9 and 12 weeks pregnant you can have your first consultation with the IFPA, then we can refer you to have a medical or surgical abortion in a hospital.
+- If you are between 9 and 12 weeks pregnant you can have your first consultation with the IFPA, and we can refer you to have a medical or surgical abortion in a hospital.

-- If you need a space to explore your feelings and any issues or concerns, you can make an appointment with one of our specialist pregnancy counsellors.
+If you need a space to explore your feelings and any issues or concerns, you can make an appointment with one of our specialist pregnancy counsellors.